Northwest Yeshiva High School

 Located in Mercer Island, Washington, Northwest Yeshiva High School is the state's only accredited, co-ed, college preparatory, dual-curriculum Jewish High School.

 History

 Northwest Yeshiva High School/NYHS was founded in 1974 to incubate a Jewish environment for higher college preparatory learning in the region.
 Originally, it was housed in the basement of the Seattle Hebrew Academy.
 In 1992, it moved to Mercer Island, Washington to the campus that it occupies today.
 Rabbi Bernie Fox retired in 2016 as Head of School after 31 years in the position.
 Jason Feld, former dean of students at Shalhevet High School in Los Angeles, assumed the role of Head of School in July 2017.
 He led the school for six years before accepting a position in Dallas.
-In the fall of 2023, Rabbi Yehudah Gabay became the first Sephardic Head of School.
-Rabbi Gabay announced in the spring of 2025 that he will not be returning for the 2025-26 school year.
-Rabbi Dr. Ben Aaronson, an alumnus of the school, will head NYHS in the 2025-26 school year.
+In the fall of 2023, Rabbi Yehudah Gabay became the first Sephardic Head of School before leaving the position in 2025.
+The current head of school is Rabbi Dr. Ben Aaronson, an alumnus of the school.